Bringing product thinking to Medicaid's data systems

 Summary

-The Center for Medicaid and CHIP Services (CMCS) depends on a $100M+ portfolio of data and technology systems — known as Medicaid and Children’s Health Insurance Program (CHIP) Business Information Systems (MACBIS) — to manage programs that serve more than 80 million people.
-We partnered with CMCS to shift the MACBIS portfolio from siloed system management to a cohesive, product-driven operating model by introducing modern product, data, and delivery practices across the organization.
+The Center for Medicaid and CHIP Services (CMCS) depends on a $100M+ portfolio of data and technology systems to manage programs serving more than 80 million people.
+The portfolio is known as Medicaid and Children’s Health Insurance Program (CHIP) Business Information Systems (MACBIS).
+We partnered with CMCS to shift MACBIS from siloed system management to a cohesive, product-driven operating model — introducing modern product, data, and delivery practices across the organization.

 The challenge

 Medicaid and CHIP together form the largest source of health coverage in the United States, serving more than 80 million people.
-The Center for Medicaid and CHIP Services (CMCS) oversees these programs at the federal level, and its work depends on timely, reliable data — enrollment figures, claims, financial reports, drug pricing, and program compliance measures that shape policy decisions affecting millions of families.
+CMCS oversees these programs at the federal level.
+Its work depends on timely, reliable data — enrollment figures, claims, financial reports, drug pricing, and program compliance measures that shape policy decisions affecting millions of families.

 The systems supporting this work had evolved over many years, each built and maintained independently.
-The MACBIS portfolio included four major systems — Medicaid and CHIP Program (MACPro), the Transformed Medicaid Statistical Information System (T-MSIS), the Medicaid Drug Programs (MDP) system, and Medicaid and CHIP Financial (MACFin) — but despite serving overlapping users and managing similar data, they lacked coordination, shared standards, or a cohesive strategy.
+The MACBIS portfolio included four major systems: Medicaid and CHIP Program (MACPro), the Transformed Medicaid Statistical Information System (T-MSIS), the Medicaid Drug Programs (MDP) system, and Medicaid and CHIP Financial (MACFin).
+Despite serving overlapping users and managing similar data, they lacked coordination, shared standards, or a cohesive strategy.
 Product ownership was fragmented across teams.
 User experiences were disjointed from one system to the next.
 Significant technical debt had accumulated, slowing release cycles and limiting the organization’s ability to adapt.
 Data quality suffered, and sharing data across systems was difficult.

 The deeper issue wasn’t any single system’s shortcomings.
 It was the absence of an integrated operating model — a way to manage the portfolio as a connected whole rather than a collection of independent projects.
 Without that model, CMCS couldn’t fully use its data to inform policy, improve program design, or make operational decisions at the speed the programs demanded.